 Do everything you can to facilitate environmentally conscious disposal of packaging for consumers.
 That includes not only selecting the most green materials, but being intentional about the ways you educate consumers on sustainability.

 They’ll thank you for it with repeat purchases.

 Life Cycle Assessment of Your Packaging

 Related to the analysis of your supply chain is a life cycle assessment of your packaging.
 This process includes evaluating ecological impacts, from raw material extraction and production to shipping and disposal after use.
 In circular economy terms, the goal is to close the loop, making as many shifts away from the linear economy as possible.

 Developed by the International Organization for Standardization, the life cycle assessment breaks down into five categories: raw material extraction, manufacturing, transportation, usage and retail, and waste disposal/recycling/composting/reuse.

 While it can sometimes take several months to complete a life cycle assessment (there’s a lot of data involved), it’s well worth the investment if your business is serious about its environmental responsibilities and wants to reinforce its reputation as a sustainable brand.

-By embracing the circular economy, you can become a leader in sustainable packaging design, garnering the loyalty of consumers equally eager to reduce their ecological impacts.
+Ultimately, by embracing the circular economy and selecting eco-friendly materials, you can become a leader in sustainable packaging design, garnering the loyalty of consumers equally eager to reduce their ecological impacts.
 It helps to be on the front end of a trend rather than trying to play catch-up with everybody else.